Priff13/TUIprojects/README.md

 # TUI (Text-User-Interface) projects
-This is a project of mine in c++.
+This is a project of mine in C++.
 I am writing text-based applications in it via terminal using my own C++ header file as sort of like a library.

 ## How to use